Julius Caesar Chappelle: Opposition to Prohibition

-The Prohibition Party was strongly supported by the Ku Klux Klan.
-However, some people of color were also against the legalization and sale of alcohol, and the Prohibition Party tried to win over those voters in Massachusetts.
-Chappelle's friend, African-American Boston City Councillor William O. Armstrong, was their chief organizer.
+During the 1890s, some African American activists in Boston supported enacting policies against the commercial sale of alcohol, and the Prohibition Party tried to win over those voters in Massachusetts.
+Chappelle's friend, African-American Boston City Councillor William Oscar Armstrong, was their chief organizer.
 Armstrong was later the first black man ever nominated for Massachusetts state office, when he ran for Auditor on the Prohibition ticket in 1891.

 Armstrong's efforts to recruit African-American voters were opposed by Chappelle.
 In 1891, the Boston Daily Globe reported that, "It is understood by colored men that the campaign for colored men is left entirely in the hands of Mr. Chappelle and he is after the Armstrong men.
 Everywhere the Armstrong people hold meetings there, a night or so after, are the Chappelle men."
 The article also reads that the Armstrong men denied being associated with the Democratic Party.

 In 1895, Chappelle was appointed to a committee of the Douglass Club to lobby for liquor licenses to be granted to African-American business owners.